 If you can relate to what has been spoken here join me in:

-Allowing it to nail us like an insect on a pin,
+Allowing it to nail us like an insect on a pin

-f we can give birth to babies, we can do this!
+If we can give birth to babies, we can do this!

-Just long enough to see what it is- a feeling.
+Just long enough to see what it is- a feeling

 If it is yours own it

-See where it is NOT you.
+See where it is NOT you

-Then let it go.
+Then let it go

 This is freedom.
-This is self love.
+This is power from within